iTwin/itwinjs-core/docs/learning/backend/Channel.md

 # Channels

-A [ConcurrencyControlChannel]($backend) is a tree of elements.
+A "channel" is a tree of elements.
 The root of the tree is called the channel "root" element.
 The tree includes the root and all of its child elements and sub-models, recursively.
 Channels do not nest.

 To be a channel root, an element must have a [ChannelRootAspect]($backend).
 (Legacy iModel bridges/connectors mark their channel roots with a special JSON property.)